gregcaporaso/amf-tutorial/book/tutorial.md

     use.UsageOutputNames(visualization='table'))
 :::

+## Revision Questions

+1. Do BLAST searches of the representative sequences make sense?
+Are the features what you would expect like AMF or not?
-Note - How many features (ASVs) were generated?
+2. How many features (ASVs) were generated?
 Are the communities high or low diversity?

+Note- If you have a large number (e.g. >50%) of sequences been lost during denoising/filtering?
+If so, the settings might be too stringent.

-# Taxonomic assignemnt
+# Taxonomic assignment
 ## Classifications with fit-classifier-naive-bayes
+### Classification with maarjAM

 :::{describe-usage}
 def maarjam_refseq_factory():